TodePond/TodePondDotCom/wikiblogarden/my-name/self/readme.md

 # Yourself

-carve your own path
+carve your own path\
-go your own way
+go your own way\
-you can't be anybody else
+you can't be anybody else\
 you can't be anyone but

-pick your own fight
+pick your own fight\
-reach your own goal
+reach your own goal\
-you can't be anybody else
+you can't be anybody else\
 you can't be anyone but

-do your own task
+do your own task\
-tell your own tale
+tell your own tale\
+dance your own dance\
 sing your own song
-dance your own dance

-be your own self
+be your own self\
-be your whole own self
+be your whole own self\
-you can't be anybody no
+you can't be anybody no\
 you can't be anyone else

-you can't be anybody anyone
+you can't be anyone other\
-anybody anyone
+can't be anybody else\
-you can't be anybody anyone
+you can't be anybody anyone\
 apart from yourself

 <br>